 10 Mental Exercises That Make You Smarter

 We talk about fitness a lot here at Fab Fit Travel.
 But it’s just as important to exercise your brain as it is to exercise your body.
-Today we’re going to tackle some easy ways to boost your mental fitness!
+Today we’re going to tackle some easy mental exercises to boost your mental fitness!

 1. Daily Meditation